 LOCKOUTS

-When the management office is open, a Tenant may be assisted in the event of a lockout.
+When the Management office is open, a Tenant may be assisted in the event of a lockout.
 In order to obtain entry to an apartment, a Tenant must provide proper identification or be properly identified.

-When the management office is closed, the Landlord does not guarantee the will be able to provide the staff resources necessary to assist with every lockout.
+When the management office is closed, the Landlord does not guarantee they will be able to provide the staff resources necessary to assist with every lockout.
 Please refer to the currently posted policy of the property.
-A reasonable fee may be charged to the Tenant who is locked out and who is provided lock out assistance from the Landlord, the Landlord’s staff or agent.
+A reasonable fee will be charged to the Tenant who is locked out after business hours and is provided lock out assistance from the Landlord, the Landlord’s staff or agent.

 LOCKS

 Management must be able to gain access to all apartments in case of emergencies, maintenance requests, etc. At no time shall a Tenant be allowed to alter or replace locks installed on entry doors by management; nor shall additional locks be added without the written consent of Management.